felixlu/awesome-stars/topics.md

 ## raspberry-pi

+- [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
+Including Cloud, LLMs, WireGuard, Automati
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!
 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.